 - 1. The Postdoc must, within 5 business days of receipt of the decision, inform the Director of Training, in writing, of such an appeal. - 2.
 The Director of Training will convene a Review Committee, which will conduct a review hearing within 7 business days consisting of two training faculty members and/or clinical administrators selected by the Director of Training and two training faculty members and/or clinical administrators selected by the Postdoc.
 Postdocs are given a list of training faculty members and clinical administrators during orientation.
 The review hearing will be chaired by the Director of Training.
 At this hearing, the appeal is heard, and the evidence is presented.
 The Postdoc will be given the opportunity to hear all facts with the opportunity to dispute or explain his or her behavior. - 3.
 Within 7 business days of the completion of the review hearing, the Review Committee submits a written report to the Executive Director and/or the Senior Risk Management Officer, including any recommendations for further action.
 Decisions made by the Review Committee will be made by majority vote.
 The Postdoc is informed of the recommendations. - 4.
 Within 5 business days of receipt of the recommendations, the Executive Director and/or the Senior Risk Management Officer will either, (a) accept the Review Committee's action, (b) reject the Review Committee's action and provide an alternative, or (c) refer the matter back to the Review Committee for further deliberation.
 The Review Committee then reports back to the Executive Director and/or the Senior Risk Management Officer within 5 business days of the receipt of the Executive Director and/or the Senior Risk Management Officer's request for further deliberation.
+The Review Committee then receipt of the Executive Director and/or the Senior Risk Management Officer's request for further deliberation.
 The Executive Director and/or the Senior Risk Management Officer then decide regarding what action is to be taken and that decision is final.